This course may be taken prior to or during the same term.

 Mandatory Immunization Health History Form

-The University of West Florida (UWF), in compliance with Florida Statute (1006.69) and Florida Board of Governors Regulations (6.001 & 6.007), requires the completed UWF Mandatory Immunization Health History Form to be completed as a prerequisite to matriculation or registration.
-This form is submitted through Med+Proctor.
-See these instructions for creating a Med+Proctor account.
+The University of West Florida (UWF), in compliance with Florida Statute (1006.69) and Florida Board of Governors Regulations (6.001 & 6.007), requires that all students complete the UWF Mandatory Immunization Health History Form and upload their shot records prior to matriculation or registration.
+This process is completed by accessing the Immunization Status app in MyUWF.

 It is requested that the UWF Mandatory Immunization Health History Form is completed prior to registration for timely processing.
 Late, incomplete, or inaccurate information may delay registration.

 Fully online students who will not be taking any courses on a UWF campus or location are not required to provide proof of immunization but should submit a waiver through the MyUWF Immunization Status App.
-If the student enrolls in a face-to-face course or has to come on campus for any reason, the student will be required to submit the required immunization documentation through Med+Proctor.
+If the student enrolls in a face-to-face course or has to come on campus for any reason, the student will be required to submit the required immunization documentation through MyUWF, Immunization Status app.

 Refer to information on the Student Health Services website regarding Immunization Exceptions and Waivers.